OfficeDev/office-dev-program-docs/docs/office-365-dev-program-get-started.md

 ---
 title: Set up an Office 365 developer subscription
-description: Join the Office 365 Developer Program and sign up for a subscription that you can use to build and test solutions independent of your production environment. ms.date: 2/16/2018
+description: Join the Office 365 Developer Program and set up a subscription for building and testing solutions independent of your production environment. ms.date: 2/16/2018
 ---

 # Set up an Office 365 developer subscription

 This article shows you how to create a nine-month Office 365 Enterprise E3 Developer subscription with 25 user licenses.
 You can use this free subscription to develop and test your solutions independent of your production environment.

 To sign up, follow the steps in the following sections.